MrOmarHegazy/Sentiment-Analysis-for-IMDB-using-Deep-Learning/README.md

 ## Potential Improvements

+- **Training Over More Epochs**
+  Due to time constraints, training was only run for 5 epochs, although to achieve full model potential, realistically model should be trained for at least 30-40 epochs.

 - **Hyperparameter Optimization**
   Automate search over learning rate, batch size, dropout rate, and loss-weight parameters (e.g. with Optuna).